HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

   _**3.2.2.1 SALES PERFORMANCE**_

       1. Are there seasonal patterns in bike sales?
-      2. What are the peak sales periods?
-      3. Is there consistent year-over-year growth in revenue or sales volume, especially in COVID-19?
+      2. Is there consistent year-over-year growth in revenue or sales volume, especially in COVID-19?
-      4. Which states have the highest sales performance?
+      3. Which states have the highest sales performance?
-      5. Which products or product lines have the highest profit margins?
+      4. Which products or product lines have the highest profit margins?

    _**3.2.2.2 CUSTOMER DEMOGRAPHICS**_

       1. Who was more likely to buy bikes, male or female?
       2. Which age groups?
-      3. Which states were they?

   _**3.2.2.3 PRODUCT CATEGORY**_